SCPR/kpcc-data-team/guides/viz_standards/readme.md

 There are myriad options out there for creative interactive charts.
 In creating an interactive—especially from scratch—we will be mindful of the amount of time required.
 Creating a one-off for every project isn't possible, but some of those one-offs can become models that we can plug new data into for new stories.

 Advantages and disadvantages are highly case-specific to the chart and code behind it.
+Those are broken down below.

 Chartist
 --------